 Gastroesophageal reflux disease (GERD) is defined as reflux of stomach acid into the esophagus that causes symptoms and/or mucosal injury.
 GERD is a common medical disorder, with estimates of 10-20% prevalence in developed countries.
-The severity of GERD is widely variable.
+The severity of GERD varies widely.
 Many patients have mild, intermittent symptoms that do not require treatment or only require episodic use of medications.
-Other patients have chronic, severe GERD that can lead to complications such as Barrett’s esophagus and esophageal cancer.
-For patients with severe disease, chronic treatment with acid blockers is one option.
-For some patients, medications are not adequate to control symptoms, and other patients prefer to avoid the use of indefinite, possibly lifelong medications.
+Other patients have chronic, severe GERD that can lead to complications such as Barrett esophagus and esophageal cancer.
+For patients with severe disease, chronic treatment with acid blockers is an option.
+For some patients, medications are not adequate to control symptoms; other patients prefer to avoid the use of indefinite, possibly lifelong medications.
 Surgical treatments are available for these patients, primarily a Nissen fundoplication performed either laparoscopically or by open surgery.
 A number of less invasive procedures are also being evaluated as an intermediate option between medical therapy and surgery.

 Related policies are –

-POLICYAn implantable magnetic esophageal ring to treat gastroesophageal reflux disease (GERD) is investigational.
+POLICYMagnetic esophageal sphincter augmentation to treat gastroesophageal reflux disease (GERD) is investigational.

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.